Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Chia Seeds

 Yes, your chickens can eat chia seeds.
-They have lots of nutrition value, both for humans and chickens.
+They have lots of nutritional value, both for humans and chickens.

-Chia seeds contain a high content of omega-3 fatty acids, protein.
-Just spread them on the chicken coop floor and they will go crazy eating them.
+Chia seeds contain a high content of omega-3 fatty acids and protein.
+Just spread them on the chicken coop floor, and they will go crazy eating them.
 It’s a great chicken treat.

 Raisins